NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =======================================================================  =======  =========  =======================  ========  =============  ============================================
   ``SystemIdentifier``                                                     id                                           Yes                      Unique identifier
   ``Voltage``                                                              string   V          See [#]_                 No        240
-  ``MaxCurrentRating``                                                     double   A                                   No        150
+  ``MaxCurrentRating``                                                     double   A                                   No        200
   ``extension/HeadroomBreakerSpaces`` or ``extension/TotalBreakerSpaces``  integer                                      No        See [#]_
   ``extension/PanelLoads``                                                 element                                      No        See [#]_       Individual electric panel loads
   =======================================================================  =======  =========  =======================  ========  =============  ============================================

   .. [#] Voltage choices are "120" or "240".
-  .. [#] If neither extension/HeadroomBreakerSpaces nor extension/TotalBreakerSpaces provided, the following default value representing a fully occupied electric panel will be used: extension/HeadroomBreakerSpaces = 0.
+  .. [#] If neither extension/HeadroomBreakerSpaces nor extension/TotalBreakerSpaces provided, the following default value representing an electric panel with 3 open breaker spaces will be used: extension/HeadroomBreakerSpaces = 3.
   .. [#] See :ref:`panel_loads`.

 See :ref:`annual_outputs` for descriptions of how the calculated capacities and breaker spaces appear in the output files.